 2. Aim for low-competition keywords

-When I started writing for Mind Space Cafe, I looked for low-competition long-tail keywords with Keyword Difficulties between 0-5.
+When I started writing for my Drawing BLOG, I looked for low-competition long-tail keywords with Keyword Difficulties between 0-3.

 Please note that these keywords need to be related to your niche as well.

 Because this is a new blog with a Domain Authority of 1, I knew I had to be very deliberate with my keyword research.